What is an Earnings Guidance?

 1. Quarterly and annual reports

-Public companies are required to provide publicly available quarterly and annual reports (10-Q and 10-K in the U.S.) with past financial results and guidance on expected financial performance.
+Public companies are required to provide publicly available quarterly and annual reports (10-Q and 10-K in the U.S.) with past financial results and earnings guidance on expected financial performance.
 The most crucial part of the reports is the management’s discussion and analysis of financial condition and results of operations (MD&A).
-In the section, the company’s management analyzes its financial results in a given period, as well as provides insights and expectations for future periods.
+In this section, the company’s management analyzes its financial results in a given period, as well as provides insights and expectations for future periods.